Modular Anomaly from Holomorphic Anomaly in Mass Deformed N=2 Superconformal Field Theories

-The modular invariance of $F^{(n,g)}$ in the limit $\tau_0\sim \infty$ can be straightforwardly checked using the formulae in \cite{HKK2011}.
-For the genus zero case, we have $\partial_a^2 F^{(0,0)} =-4\pi i (\tau-\tau_0) $, which has modular weight $-2$, so $F^{(0,0)}$ is modular invariant.
-For genus one case, we can also easily check the modular invariance (up to some constants independent of $a$) using the formulae (\ref{genus one}) and (\ref{dau}).
-For higher genus cases $n+g\geq 2$, the $X=\frac{E_2(\tau) E_4(\tau)}{E_6(\tau)}$ is modular invariant in the limit $\tau_0\sim \infty$, and we apply the modular transformation rules (\ref{theta transform}) for $\tilde{q}$ and $u$ to the polynomial formulae for $F^{(n,g)}$, and check the modular invariance explicitly up to genus 3.
+The modular invariance of $F^{(n,g)}$ in the limit $\tau_0\sim \infty$ can be straightforwardly checked using the formulas in \cite{HKK2011}.
+For the genus-0 case, we have $\partial_a^2 F^{(0,0)} =-4\pi i (\tau-\tau_0) $, which has modular weight $-2$, so $F^{(0,0)}$ is modular invariant.
+For the genus-1 case, we can also easily check the modular invariance (up to some constants independent of $a$) using the formulas (\ref{genus one}) and (\ref{dau}).
+For higher genus cases $n+g\geq 2$, the $X=\frac{E_2(\tau) E_4(\tau)}{E_6(\tau)}$ is modular invariant in the limit $\tau_0\sim \infty$; we apply the modular transformation rules (\ref{theta transform}) for $\tilde{q}$ and $u$ to the polynomial formulas for $F^{(n,g)}$ and check the modular invariance explicitly up to genus 3.
 Actually, the modular invariance is somewhat expected since the formalism in \cite{HKK2011} depends mostly on the $J$-function and the discriminant, which are invariant under the modular transformations.

 The analysis of the $N_f=4$ theory is similar.
-In this case, the Seiberg-Witten curve is more complicated as it contains 4 mass parameters.
-The curve can be found e.g. in \cite{HKK2011}.
+In this case, the Seiberg-Witten curve is more complicated as it contains four mass parameters.
+The curve can be found, e.g., in \cite{HKK2011}.
 Here it is the bare coupling $q_0=\exp(2\pi i \tau_0)$ instead of its theta functions that appears in the Seiberg-Witten curve.
 We should define an auxiliary parameter $\tilde{q}$ such that $q_0=\frac{\theta_2(\tilde{q})^4}{\theta_3(\tilde{q})^4}$.
 The roles of the parameters $\tilde{q}$ and $q_0$ are now exchanged comparing with the previous case of the $\mathcal{N}=2^*$ theory.
 We again find the $\tau$ of the curve goes like $\tau\sim \tilde{\tau}$ in the large Coulomb modulus or massless limit.
 Since $q_0\sim \tilde{q}^{\frac{1}{2}}$ for small $\tilde{q}$, the $\tau$ of the curve is actually twice the renormalized gauge coupling.
-Except for the factor of $2$, the formulae are the same as in the $\mathcal{N}=2^*$ theory by simply switching the parameters $q_0$ and $\tilde{q}$, and we will not repeat the details again .
-For example, in the anomaly equations (\ref{modular anomaly}) and (\ref{holomorphic anomaly}), the factor of $48$ should become $24$ for the $N_f=4$ theory, and the derivative in l.h.s. of (\ref{modular anomaly}) is with respect to $E_2(\tilde{\tau})$.
+Except for the factor of $2$, the formulas can be made the same as in the $\mathcal{N}=2^*$ theory by simply switching the parameters $q_0$ and $\tilde{q}$, and we will not repeat the details again .
+For example, in the anomaly equations (\ref{modular anomaly}) and (\ref{holomorphic anomaly}), the factor of $48$ should become $24$ for the $N_f=4$ theory, and the derivative in the lhs of (\ref{modular anomaly}) is with respect to $E_2(\tilde{\tau})$.